vyorkin/substrate-how-to-guides/docs/07-Tutorials/01-Kitties/interacting-functions.md

 Learn how to create the dispatchable functions for the Kitty pallet.
 ## Overview

-With parts I and II of this tutorial, we've build the core components of our NFT chain.
+With parts I, II and III of this tutorial, we've build the core components of our NFT chain.
 Users can now create and track ownership of their Kitties.

 In this part of the tutorial, we want to make our runtime more like a game by introducing other functions like buying and selling.
 In order to achieve this, we'll need to enable users to update the price of their Kitty.
 Then we can add functionality to transfer, buy and breed Kitties.

 ## Steps